giorgioangel/myersoncoop/README.md

 We compute the Myerson Values for the first team of an Arena where the first team acts with a Smart Policy and the second team with a Random Policy.

-The Myerson Values are computed with the Montecarlo Sampling Approximation taken from https://arxiv.org/abs/2001.00065

-but actually there are so few different connected coalitions that an exact calculation is not so expensive.
+The Myerson Values can be computed with the Montecarlo Sampling Approximation taken from https://arxiv.org/abs/2001.00065 but actually there are so few different connected coalitions that also an exact calculation is not so expensive.

-## Results
-The results are provided in hybrid_results.json and here:
-1. "Warrior Max HP": 19.720561079486124
-2. "Warrior Policy": 0.6382521207398747
-3. "Warrior Attack Power": 0.6366533135144863
-4. "Warrior Healing Power": -0.004131176548843827
-5. "Warrior Control Chance": 0.001546824696879214
-6. "Mage Max HP": 19.716973139166672
-7. "Mage Policy": 0.13344323139868602
-8. "Mage Attack Power": 0.03269830517974558
-9. "Mage Healing Power": -0.00046144266976715103
-10. "Mage Control Chance": 0.10901688699375713
-11. "Priest Max HP": 17.962603541120533
-12. "Priest Policy": 0.6612162217739637
-13. "Priest Attack Power": 0.0020078791985821535
-14. "Priest Healing Power": 0.660030789862061
-15. "Priest Control Chance": 0.0035148832165688014

-### Discussion
-As expected the most important stats are the Max HP.
-The second most important stats are the Policies.

-Since the warrior policy entirely depends on his attack power, the attack power myerson value is almost identical to the policy one.
-The myerson values of other warrior stats are almost zero.

-Since the mage policy depends on the control chance and on the attack power, their meyerson value are the only one within the set of stats that are statistically different from zero.

-Since the priest policy only depends on his healing power, the healing power myerson value is almost identical to the policy one.
-The other values are almost zero.

 ## Copyright
 Copyright 2022 Giorgio Angelotti